MariannBea/MariannBea.github.io/_posts/2021-09-08-movie-studio-profits-linear-regression.md

 tags:
   - Python
   - Linear Regression
+classes: wide
 ---
 #### Step 4: Machine Learning Models

 This is the fourth entry in a series about using machine learning models to predict movie success.
 You can find the first entry [here](https://mariannbea.github.io/machine%20learning/movie-studio-profits-inspecting-the-data/).
 In previous posts, I discussed how I cleaned the data as well as did exploratory data analysis.
 The aim of this series is to answer the following questions:

 1. Is there a correlation between genre and profits?
 2. Is there a correlation between content rating and profits?